-This provision is applicable to all Federal-aid construction contract and to all related subcontracts.
+This provision is applicable to all Federal-aid construction contracts and to all related subcontracts.

-In order to assure high quality and durable construction in conformity with approved plans and specifications and a high degree of reliability on statements and representations made engineers, contractors, suppliers, and workers on Federalaid highway projects, it is essential that all persons concerned with the project perform their functions as carefully, thoroughly, honestly as possible.
-Willful falsification, distortion, or misrepresentation with respect to any facts related to the project is a violation of Federal law.
-To prevent any misunderstanding regarding the seriousness of these and similar acts, Form FHWA-1022 shall be posted on each Federal-aid highway project (23 CFR Part 635) in one or more places where it is readily available to all persons concerned with the project:
+In order to assure high quality and durable construction in conformity with approved plans and specifications and a high degree of reliability on statements and representations made by engineers, contractors, suppliers, and workers on Federalaid highway projects, it is essential that all persons concerned with the project perform their functions as carefully, thoroughly, and honestly as possible.
+Willful falsification, distortion, or misrepresentation with respect to any facts project is a violation of Federal law.
+To related to the prevent any misunderstanding regarding the seriousness of these and similar acts, Form FHWA-1022 shall be posted on each Federal-aid highway project (23 CFR Part 635) in one or more places where it is readily available to with the project: all persons concerned